coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 *Deliver Touch Spells (Su):* If the master is 3rd level or higher, a familiar can deliver touch spells for him.
-If the master and the familiar are in contact at the time the master casts a touch spell, he can designate his familiar as the "toucher."
+If the master and the familiar are in contact at the time the master casts a touch spell, he can designate his familiar as the “toucher.”
 The familiar can then deliver the touch spell just as the master could.
 As usual, if the master casts another spell before the touch is delivered, the touch spell dissipates.